ManashviCode/Vehicle_Parking_Space_Counter/README.md

-# Vehicle parking Space Detection
+# Parking spot detection and counter

 This project automatically detects empty parking spaces in a parking lot using surveillance camera footage.
 It works by extracting parking space coordinates, processing each space to determine if it's occupied or free, and displaying the results on the image.